min2ha/ukwa-site/content/target/35629/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Dr Dafydd Trystan Davies (@DafyddTrystan) on Twitter (Plaid Cymru candidate for Cardiff South and Penarth)

 Dr Dafydd Trystan Davies is the Plaid Cymru candidate for Cardiff South and Penarth at the 2016 National Assembly Elections.